Dyson V11 Torque Drive vs. Outsize

 Another strength of both stick vacuums is their efficiency at cleaning edges.

-With its wider nozzle, the Outsize is much more proficient in this area, needing fewer passes to finish the task.
+With its wider nozzle, the Outsize is significantly more proficient in this area, requiring fewer passes to complete the task.
 The Torque Drive is also good, but completing the job requires more passes.

 Hair Wrap Comparison [on Hard Floors]